hadar-hd/log-analyzer/README.md

 # Output
 the program outputs a data.json file containing:
 - total log lines processed
-- count of each log level
+- count of each include level
 - top N recurring error message (level "ERROR")

 # Example of using the program